pote/gpm/README.md

 For a given project, running `gpm` in the directory containing the `Godeps` file is enough to make sure dependencies in the file are fetched and set to the correct revision.

-However, if you share your `GOPATH` with other projects running gpm each time can get old, my solution for that is to isolate dependencies by manipulating the `GOPATH`.
+However, if you share your `GOPATH` with other projects running gpm each time can get old, my solution for that is to isolate dependencies by manipulating the `GOPATH`, see the [workspaces](#workspaces) section for details.

 You can see gpm in action under this workflow in the following gif: